Summer Orientation Registration Session Resources

 - Athlete (orientation use only): These students are noted in the X-Drive, as they have some limitations on course times.
 You may contact Kelli Layman email@example.com if you have any questions.

-- Honors Program: These students are part of the NDSU Honors Program and need to register for the three-course series of 1-credit HON 191 seminars.
+- Honors Program: These students are part of the NDSU Honors Program and need to register for a 3-credit HON 151 course.
 See Honors Program information below for more detail.

 - Conditional Admit (Yes/No column): These students no longer have a credit limit on fall registration